meow-d/meow-d.github.io/_posts/2024-10-24-Dream's 2021 Pride Month donation controversy.md

 ## conclusion
 the main takeaway is that people can just lie on the internet. and most people will just believe it. and we all have believed in a lot of lies. i guess the only thing you can feasibly do is never share something unless you're absolutely sure it's true?

-"why are you defending Dream you Dream Stan" you have no conviction in your beliefs, you feel the need to exaggerate and lie to get people behind them.
+to the kind of people who says "why are you defending Dream you Dream Stan": you have no conviction in your beliefs, you feel the need to exaggerate and lie to get people behind them.
 I don't care how you feel about Dream, I'm just correcting misinformation.

 there are a billion legitimate reasons to hate Dream, pick one of them next time.